MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 ---
-title: "Migrate offline from Amazon Aurora using the migration service"
+title: "Migrate from Amazon Aurora offline by using the migration service"
 description: Learn how to migrate offline seamlessly from Amazon Aurora to Azure Database for PostgreSQL by using the new migration service in Azure.
 Simplify the migration while ensuring data integrity and efficient deployment."
 author: apduvuri
 ms.author: adityaduvuri